-\begin{rem} The definitions given above for $\A_q(\S)$ and $\U_q(\S)$ make Theorem \ref{thm: main1} immediate, but make the relation to cluster algebras opaque; this is remedied next.
+\begin{rem} The definitions given above for $\A_q(\S)$ and $\U_q(\S)$ make Theorem \ref{thm: main1} immediate, but it is not clear they are quantum cluster algebras in the sense of \cite{BZ05}.
 The body of the paper takes the opposite approach.
-In Section \ref{section: cluster2}, $\A_q(\S)$ and $\U_q(\S)$ are defined as cluster algebras, and the equivalence of the above definitions will be a consequence of Theorem \ref{thm: main1}. \end{rem}
+In Section \ref{section: cluster2}, $\A_q(\S)$ and $\U_q(\S)$ are defined as quantum cluster algebras, and equivalence to the previous definitions will be a consequence of Theorem \ref{thm: main1}. \end{rem}